jasoncolburne/arad/documentation/design/project.md

 - `identification` identification features (login, registration, passphrase)
 - `core` primary application features (search, analytics, redirect.. probably want to put redirect in `components`)

-## A typical service (like arad/be-identity)
+## A typical service (like arad/identity)

-All back-end services are prefixed with `be-`.
-The only directory with this prefix that isn't an operational service is `be-common` which contains code common to all other back-end repositories.
+All back-end services are prefixed with ``.
+The only directory with this prefix that isn't an operational service is `common` which contains code common to all other back-end repositories.

-Here is `arad/be-identity/`:
+Here is `arad/identity/`:

 ```
-be-identity
+identity
 ├── common
 │   ├── __init__.py
 │   ├── app.py